I've got a red-hot icebreaker for you.

 As a member of the Motley Fool Rule Breakers analyst team, I don't settle for bullet points.
-When we recommended OpenTable and VCA Antech to subscribers of the growth-stock newsletter service, our advice came in the form of a thorough buy report, complete with financial data and dozens of exploratory observations.
-There was also a Q&A session with a fellow analyst.
+When we recommended Baidu and Green Mountain to subscribers of the growth-stock newsletter service, our advice came in the form of thorough buy reports, complete with financial data and dozens of exploratory observations.

 Due diligence doesn't end there, of course.
 A vibrant community of analysts and subscribers continue to discuss the recommendations, with updates as the fundamentals change for the better or worse.

 Does Mad Money do that?
 Of course not.
 It may be weeks, months, or even years before a stock is revisited during the show's lightning round.
 And, as you can expect, you'll be left hanging with the same three words.